splunk/observability-workshop/content/en/scenarios/optimize_monitoring/1-getting-started/_index.md

 The instance is pre-configured with all the software required to deploy the Splunk OpenTelemetry Connector[^2] and the microservices-based OpenTelemetry Demo Application[^3] in Kubernetes which has been instrumented using OpenTelemetry to send metrics, traces, spans and logs.

-The workshops also introduce you to dashboards and how they can be re-used across teams, how metrics and logs can be correlated, creating detectors to fire alerts
+This workshop will introduce you to the benefits of standardized data collection, how content can be re-used across teams, correlating metrics and logs, and creating detectors to fire alerts.
 By the end of these technical workshops, you will have a good understanding of some of the key features and capabilities of the Splunk Observability Cloud.

-Here are the instructions on how to access your pre-configured [AWS](./1-access-ec2/)/[EC2 instance](./1-access-ec2/)
+Here are the instructions on how to access your pre-configured [AWS/EC2 instance](./1-access-ec2/)

 ![Splunk Architecture](../images/architecture.png)